 Intensive Case Management

-In order to qualify for services through SLAC, an individual must be diagnosed HIV positive, be a resident of the State of Louisiana, meet federal income requirements, and do an intake with our agency.
+In order to qualify for services through SLAC, an individual must be diagnosed HIV+ positive, live in the state of Louisiana, and meet federal income requirements.